Loading...

 Diagnosing Pre-diabetes

-Pre-diabetes is a state of early insulin resistance and can be diagnosed with a single HbA1c of 42-47, but it also encompasses impaired fasting glycaemia and impaired glucose tolerance.
+Pre-diabetes is a state of early insulin resistance and can be diagnosed with a single HbA1c of 42-47.
+It also encompasses impaired fasting glycaemia and impaired glucose tolerance.

 If a pre-diabetes state is diagnosed using glucose criteria, HbA1c should be checked as a baseline and should be used for follow-up purposes.
 An individual with IFG and/or IGT may have an HbA1c ≤41 mmol/L at baseline, but they should still be diagnosed and coded as pre-diabetes.